 Multi-modal design brings the spirit of HCI to life by harnessing the rich sensory input afforded by the human body-mind (touch, gesture, sight, sound, voice...smell, well not yet, but it's in the works).

-I began studying multi-modal interaction ten years ago as part of my early virtual reality research.
-It's an area of interface design that is truly fascinating for it's potential.
-It's also an area of interface design that is challenging due to the context in which the user is interacting.
-As a designer the questions become:
+I began studying multi-modal interaction ten years ago during my early virtual reality research.
+It’s an area of interface design that is truly fascinating for its potential.
+It’s also an area of interface design that is challenging due to the context in which the user is interacting.
+As a designer, the questions become:

 Does gesture and touch interaction work in other contexts...like cars?

-The result: eroded brand loyalty, confused and frustrated customers (including usability guru and BMW customer, Jakob Nielsen).
-Jakob Nielsen's wife said at the time she would never buy another BMW again...
+The result: eroded brand loyalty and confused and frustrated customers (including usability guru and BMW customer, Jakob Nielsen).
+Jakob Nielsen’s wife said at the time she would never buy another BMW again…

 The pattern in the design flaws for telematics human factors engineers?